- account (v.)

 - c.
-1300, "reckoning of money received and paid," from Old French acont "account, reckoning, terminal payment," from a "to" (see ad-) + cont "counting, reckoning of money to be paid," from Late Latin computus "a calculation," from Latin computare "calculate" (see compute).
+1300, "counting," especially "reckoning of money received and paid, detailed statement of funds owed or spent or property held," from Old French acont "(financial) account, reckoning, terminal payment," from a "to" (see ad-) + cont "counting, reckoning of money to be paid," from Late Latin computus "a calculation," from Latin computare "calculate" (see compute).

 From the first often in plural form; sometimes in late Middle English accompt (see account (v.)).
 Meaning "course of business dealings requiring records" is from 1640s; hence "arrangement to keep money in a business, bank, etc." (1833), also "customer or client having an account" (1937).
 Money of account (1690s), that used in reckoning but not circulating as coin or paper, preserves the "counting" sense of the word.

 From the notion of "rendering an account" comes the sense "statement answering for conduct" (mid-14c.) and the general sense "narration, recital of facts," attested by 1610s.
 Phrase by all accounts is attested from 1798.
 From the notion of "statement of reasons" comes on no account "under no circumstances" (1704).
 Also from c.
 1300 in reference to answering for one's conduct, especially at the Last Judgment.
 Meaning "estimation, consideration," especially in the eyes of others, is from late 14c.